Amatheia/IndividualProject/README.md

 ### Problem Statement

 Food goes bad, especially when you run a restaurant and have a lot to keep track of.
-This application will allow users to keep track of food products with dates, stock amounts, when it is projected to go bad, record when it is gone and whether it needs to be ordered, if it has been ordered and arrival date, etc. Looking at Excel sheets is time consuming, and this application will make it faster and simpler to see what is out/bad, and needs to be ordered/will be arriving.
+This application will allow users to keep track of products with dates, stock amounts, when it is projected to go bad, record when it is gone and whether it needs to be ordered, if it has been ordered and arrival date, etc. Looking at Excel sheets is time consuming.
+This application will make it faster and simpler to see what needs to be ordered, what needs to be updated, and whether the correct amount arrived or not.

 ### Project Technologies/Techniques